IEEE Open Journal of the Solid-State Circuits Society (OJ-SSCS)

 Aims and Scope

 The IEEE Open Journal of the Solid-State CircuitsSociety (OJ-SSCS) is a fully open access journal that publishes papers in the broad area of solid-state circuits with particular emphasis on transistor-level design of integrated circuits.
 It also provides coverage of topics such as systems design, novel technologies, circuit modeling, and testing in areas of importance for integrated circuit design.
 Integrated circuits and VLSI are of principal interest; material related to discrete circuit design is seldom published.
 Experimental verification is strongly encouraged.

 The OJ-SSCS Editorial Board also wants to foster publications in novel areas of integrated circuits design.
 For this reason, we will propose regularly special issues on relevant and timely topics.
-At this moment two special issues have been launched:

 Our extensive review process and high-quality manuscript standards identical to the subscription-based JSSC will allow authors to benefit from the 50 years of reputation build up by the Solid-State Circuits Society in integrated circuit design.
 Authors of open access papers published in the OJ-SSC will obtain an equally-valid appreciation by their peers, and their research will be exposed to 5 million unique monthly users of the IEEE XploreDigital Library without paywalls.